suggestionsbot/suggestions-docs/docs/docs/commands.md

 ```
 ,invite
 ```
-The invite command sends the user a DM with the bot invite link as well as the link to this documenation and the [Support Discord](https://discord.gg/ntXkRan).
+The invite command sends the user a DM with the bot invite link as well aslinks to the bot website, the [Support Discord](https://discord.gg/ntXkRan), and the GitHub page.

 ### Note Command
 ```
-,note <sID> <note>
+,note <sID|message ID> <note>
 ```
-Add a new note to a submitted suggestion.
+Add a new note to a submitted suggestion via its suggestion ID (sID) or message ID.

 ### Patrons Command
 ```
 ,patrons
 ```
 View a list of all current Patrons who support Nerd Cave Development.
-These people, pledges big or small, are much appreciated and lets the developers know good is being done.
+These people, pledges big or small, are much appreciated and let the developers know good is being done.

 ### Ping Command
 ```